Projects / Northern Forge

 Cost economics

 Northern Forge's economics sit comparably to Black Bear's on a behind-the-meter delivery basis, with the same AECO-hub gas advantage and the same Alberta climate / PUE advantage.
-Phase I starts below $32/MWh; the long-term steady-state runs below $30/MWh.
+Phase I starts below $30/MWh

 Behind-the-meter delivery bypasses AESO non-energy charges, transmission losses, and most regulated tariffs.
 The same operating-cost discipline that underwrites Black Bear underwrites Northern Forge — fuel, variable O&M, maintenance reserve, TIER carbon, and fixed SG&A, in operating-cost basis only.